 These 50 degree nights and 70 degree days are meant for enjoying – not just outside, but also inside your home.

-If you’re like us, you 1) enjoy the fresh air and 2) the naturally available air conditioning (time to give the old HVAC system a rest).
-Those cool morning breezes feel that much better when you know you’re knocking down that electric bill.
+If you’re like us, you enjoy both 1) the fresh air and 2) the naturally available air conditioning (time to give the old HVAC system a rest).
+Those cool morning breezes bring good feels, when you also realize you’re knocking down that electric bill.
 Plus, we’re in Texas, so how many weeks of this type of weather do we get in a year?
-Maybe four in the spring and four in the fall, depending on your (and your family’s) tolerance of cooler temps?
+Maybe four in the spring and four in the fall?

-Of course, to take advantage of all this beautiful weather, you’ll be needing to open your windows.
+Of course, to fully take advantage of all this beautiful weather, why not open your windows?

-When you do, think back to the last time you opened them.
+When you do, think back to the last time you opened your windows to enjoy the cool, crisp air.
 Are they just as easy as they were last time?
 Harder?
 Impossible?

 Well, a sticking window is more often a symptom of a larger issue.
-One the one hand, especially with older, wood-framed windows, it could be something as simple as expansion due to humidity, and the wooden window frames may stick a bit.
+With older, wood-framed windows, it could be something as simple as expansion due to humidity in which the wooden window frames may stick a bit.
 However, a window that doesn’t open or close smoothly (or at all) can also be a sign of a foundation issue.

 Think about it.
-When your windows were installed, they were in all likelihood installed as a single unit, with the window glass already tracked inside the window frame.
-This unit was pre-built and inspected to be true (90-degree corners, etc…) and able to operate as intended.
-That pre-fab window assembly was then fit into a frame courtesy of your homebuilder, then surrounded with interior wall material (drywall, insulation, etc…) and external wall material (plywood, moisture/barrier insulation, brick or siding).
-Post-installation, your builder conducted an inspection to make sure everything was installed correctly and was operating as it should.
+When your windows were installed, they were most likely installed as a single unit with the window glass already tracked inside the window frame.
+This unit was pre-built and inspected to be true (90-degree corners, etc.) and able to operate as intended.
+That pre-fab window assembly was then fit into a frame courtesy of your homebuilder, surrounded with interior wall material (drywall, insulation, etc.), and external wall material (plywood, moisture/barrier insulation, brick or siding).
+Post-installation, your builder conducted an inspection to make sure everything was installed correctly and operating well.

-So if you’ve flung open those windows to enjoy this stretch of temperate weather and your windows did exactly what they’re supposed to, congratulations!
-However, if you’ve noticed that one or more of them are more difficult to operate than before, you might, like that aforementioned tire, take a closer look in hopes of eliminating a foundation issue as a cause of your window problem.
+If you’ve flung open those windows to enjoy this stretch of temperate weather and your windows did exactly what they’re designed to do, congratulations!
+However, if you’ve noticed that one or more of them are more difficult to operate than before, take a closer look in hopes of addressing a possible foundation issue as the cause of your window woes.

-The short answer is: you don’t.
 Accurate diagnosis of a foundation issue is best left to professionals with professional equipment.
-And while that might sound expensive, we at Perma-Pier have great news: our evaluations are no charge, 100% free.
-So why not schedule your no charge evaluation today so you can 1) get your home back in shape and 2) enjoy this beautiful weather while you can!
+Perma-Pier Foundation Repair of Texas services Dallas – Fort Worth, Austin, San Antonio, and Houston markets throughout the state of Texas.
+We provide free evaluations.
+Schedule your evaluation today so you can 1) get your home back in shape and 2) enjoy this beautiful weather while you can!